breakthenet/HackMe-SQL-Injection-Challenges/README.md

-# SQL Injection Exercises
+# SQL Injection Challenges

-A Text-Based MMORPG Game based off Mccode Lite (GPL)
+These challenges are set in a Text-Based 'MM'ORPG Game based off Mccode Lite Game Engine (GPL)

 Deploy to your own Heroku instance with this button below, then complete the challenges!